 Best Practice:

-- Educate remote staff on identifying suspicious downloads, links, and websites.
+- Educate staff on suspicious links.

 Protect Your Firm with Security-Trained Remote Case Managers